ZenaDrone Homepage

 Radio Frequency (RF) Detectors

-- RF sensors passively monitor frequency ranges (usually 70 MHz to 6 GHz) for these signals.
+• RF sensors scan frequency ranges (typically 70 MHz to 6 GHz) for these transmissions.

 Acoustic Sensors